jval1972/Rad-X/readme.txt

 History
 -------
+Faster and safer thread de-allocation
+Fix gravity field inheritance in ACTORDEF declarations.
+String and boolean evaluation in parameters of ACTORDEF functions.
-Evalueate actor flags in ACTORDEF functions parameters with the FLAG() function.
+Evaluate actor flags in ACTORDEF functions parameters with the FLAG() function.
 New ACTORDEF functions:
  -A_SetTracerCustomParam(param: string, value: integer) -A_AddTracerCustomParam(param: string, value: integer)